rbickel/DroneMissionControl/README.md

 - Data is stored in-memory and seeded on startup with 15 demo drones distributed across Western Europe; restart to reset state.
 - A background thread advances drone positions every second using their speed and heading (simple planar approximation).
-- Direction recalculation when returning to base uses a great-circle bearing formula; it does not perform navigation or obstacle avoidance.
+- Heading recalculation happens automatically when supplying destination coordinates or returning to base; computations rely on a great-circle bearing approximation and do not handle navigation constraints or obstacle avoidance.
 - Speed is a scalar in m/s; no advanced physics are applied beyond straight-line motion.